Is abortion legal in the Philippines?

 Any woman who seeks post-abortion care may seek help from hospitals and health facilities, whether public or private.

-How much does a post-abortion care service cost?
+How much does a post-abortion care service cost in the Philippines?

 Manual vacuum aspiration and curettage cost 11,000 Philippine pesos or around 211.53 US dollars; the professional fee of the service provider is at 4,400 Philippine pesos and the hospital bill is at 6,600 Philippine pesos.